 But then, Roth reverses course yet again.
 Having dismissed attempts to write about and discuss the atom bomb he gives us this:

 “In the case of Hiroshima, we might perhaps be given a song to sing about the beautiful modern city that has risen from the ashes of atomic annihilation, about how much more prosperous, healthy, and enterprising life is in the new city than it was in the Hiroshima that was obliterated.”

-So again as with Mailer and the Beats, Roth’s real point is not that they are wrong but that he gets to switch from being judge and jury and literary executioner when it suits him or when he has to please one audience versus another.
+So again as with Mailer and the Beats, Roth’s real point is not that they are wrong but that he gets to switch from being judge and jury and literary executioner when it suits him, or when he has to please one audience versus another.
 If Podhoretz wants to pretend the Beats are filthy useless Trotskyites then Roth will oblige.
-If he needs to dismiss Mailer’s self-aggrandizing stunts he will while keeping up a busy schedule of self-aggrandizing public appearances.
+If he needs to dismiss Mailer’s self-aggrandizing stunts he will, while keeping up a busy schedule of self-aggrandizing public appearances.
 And if he needs to be dismissive of the bomb as a topic he will be dismissive until he has need for it as a rhetorical device that suits his next audience.
-And if he needs to reduce American culture to a narrow course devoid of things like the battle for Civil Rights by pretending they don’t exist that’s fine too at least until he needs to turn the existential angst on it head and lament the ways in which the great American myth machine starts to consume the Beat rebellion and then Roth will be there to hand out directions to the nearest barricade – while he’s off to teach a class at Iowa or have dinner at Elaine’s.
+And if he needs to reduce American culture to a narrow course devoid of things like the battle for Civil Rights, by pretending they don’t exist that’s fine too, at least until he needs to turn the existential angst on its head and lament the ways in which the great American myth machine starts to consume the Beat rebellion, and then Roth will be there to hand out directions to the nearest barricade – while he’s off to teach a class at Iowa or have dinner at Elaine’s.

 In other words, Roth was the quintessential establishment hack.

 For a look at the piece in which he performed his rhetorical somersaults about the bomb and the Beats, etc see: New Jewish Stereotypes, in Why Write, Collected Nonfiction 1960-2013.